Eight of the world’s worst airports are located in Europe - according to a leading passenger group.

 Of 132 airports including in the survey Portugal’s Lisbon Portela Airport was the worst while the Netherlands’ Eindhoven Airport placed 130th, Bucharest 129th, Malta International Airport 128th, Manchester 127th, Paris Orly 126th, Porto 125th and London Gatwick 123rd.

-Just three European airports were in the best 10 airports, Athens International placed third, Gdansk ranked fifth and Tenerife North Airport came in ninth.
+While just three European airports were in the top 10 Athens International placed third, dropping a spot since 2018, Gdansk ranked fifth and Tenerife North Airport came in ninth.

 In what could be a surprising result for Brussels’ jet-setters, out of the two airports that serve the home of the EU institutions, Charleroi placed way above the main airport, Zaventem.